Buyer Database · Buyer / Distributor · Updated

 FilmNation Entertainment

-FilmNation Entertainment is expanding its film and TV slate under newly appointed Chief Creative Officer Stacey Snider, doubling down on prestige literary content and awards-oriented independent cinema for global markets.
+FilmNation Entertainment is expanding its film and TV slate under newly hired Chief Creative Officer Stacey Snider, riding momentum from back-to-back awards-season heavyweights Anora and Conclave.

 Current mandate

-FilmNation Entertainment is in active expansion mode.
-The company recently hired Stacey Snider as Chief Creative Officer to lead growth across both film and TV content, with Snider immediately overseeing current slate titles including Photograph 51 and Possum Song.
-The hire signals a deliberate push to scale output despite a challenging market climate, consistent with CEO Glen Basner's stated strategy of investing in content during industry downturns.
-The company's recent awards run reinforces its current positioning: Anora won five Oscars including Best Picture and Best Actress for Mikey Madison, while Conclave received eight Oscar nominations and a win for Best Adapted Screenplay for Peter Straughan.
+FilmNation is in an active expansion phase, anchored by the hire of Stacey Snider as Chief Creative Officer to lead growth across both film and TV.
+Snider immediately assumed oversight of the company's film and TV slates, including projects Photograph 51 and Possum Song.
+The move follows a remarkable awards run: Anora won five Oscars including Best Picture and Best Actress for Mikey Madison, while Conclave received eight Oscar nominations and won Best Adapted Screenplay for Peter Straughan.
+CEO Glen Basner has described Snider's appointment as central to fueling FilmNation's ambitious plans despite current market conditions.

 Signature peaks

-• 8 Oscar Nominations Conclave — Won Best Adapted Screenplay for Peter Straughan
+• 8 Oscar Nominations (Conclave) — Including a win for Best Adapted Screenplay for Peter Straughan

 Mandate dimensions